dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/RestoreDatabase.md

 * You **cannot use your cluster** while restoring your database.
 * You **must reboot your database** after the restore is complete by first [Starting Your Database](onprem_admin_startingdb.html).

+You must look at the region server log for a message that the restore is complete, and then restart your database.
+{: .noteIcon}

 </div>
 As noted at the top of this topic: if you are restoring from an